 • The Student Equity Program strives to improve Imperial Valley College's success outcomes, particularly for students who have been historically underrepresented and underserved.
 The college identifies strategies to monitor and address equity issues, making efforts to mitigate any disproportionate impact on student success and achievement.
 Our institutional data provides insight surrounding student populations who historically, are not fully represented.
 Student Equity addresses disparities and/or disproportionate impact in student success across disaggregated student equity groups including gender, ethnicity, disability status, financial need, Veterans, foster youth, homelessness, and formerly incarcerated students.
-The Student Equity Program provides direct supportive services to empower students who struggle meeting their basic needs are also at an academic and economic disadvantage, creating barriers to academic success and wellness.
+The Student Equity Program provides direct supportive services to empower students experiencing insecurities related to food, housing, transportation, textbooks, and shower access.
+We recognize that students who struggle meeting their basic needs are also at an academic and economic disadvantage, creating barriers to academic success and wellness.
 We strive to remove barriers that affect IVC students' access to education, degree and certificate completion, successful completion of developmental math and English courses, and the ability to transfer to a university.
 Contact: 760.355.5736 or 760.355.5733 Building 100.